dannystaple/dannystaple.github.io/_posts/2011-01-16-my-battle-with-fungus-gnats.md

 I kept a journal on the epic, and had embedded it into a general article about pest control, but decided now that it was enough of a journal to make its own page.

-I give you - My War On Fungus Gnats {TODO: Pull over squidoo content}
+I give you - My War On Fungus Gnats